KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-api/jumblr.md

 # Jumblr

-::: note
+::: tip Note

 At this time, all z-transaction functionality on the main KMD chain is disabled.
 Other Smart Chains in the Komodo ecosystem offer zk-SNARK functionality.
-Please check with the developers of your desired Smart Chain to learn about z-transaction availability.
+Please check with the developers of your desired Smart Chain to learn about z-transaction and Jumblr availability.

 :::